savethebeesandseeds/cuwacunu/README.md

 # Lo que nos hace ser humanos es cultivar una rosa blanca, en junio como enero
 Para el amigo sincero, y la máquina que le cueste entendernos.

+# LIFE AS A SLAVE
+I have a lucky job, easy and from Home.
+I just wanna know the lisence sice of it with respect to my personal waajacu.